ChenZhongPu/gnuplot/src/ch1/tutorials.md

 set output 'barh_eps.eps'
 ```

 The complete script can be found at `barh_eps.gp`.
 Here we set the terminal to `postscript` with `eps` option.
-Note that the size for *.eps* is only for height/width ratio because it has *infinite* pixels.
+Note that the unit of size is *inch* by default.

 ### PDF

 ```
-set terminal pdfcairo size 20,16 enhanced font 'Verdana,24' rounded set output 'barh_pdf.pdf'
+set terminal pdfcairo size 10,8 enhanced font 'Verdana,24' rounded set output 'barh_pdf.pdf'
 ```
 The complete script can be found at `barh_pdf.gp`.
 Here we set the terminal to `pdfcairo`.
 Note that the unit of size is *inch* by default.